A handy guide and explanation to everything from jump rings to silversmithing tools and techniques.

 Copper- The chemical composition of our copper sheet at Kernowcraft is: Cu (Copper)=99.9%, Pb (Lead)=0.005%, Bi (Bismuth)=0.001%, Total Impurities=0.2% (excl.
 O & Ag)

-Crimp- Crimps are a real essential when beading.
-They allow you to finish off your beading designs neatly and easily or create a floating like effect on beading designs, holding beads in specific places.
+Crimp- Crimps are really essential when beading.
+They allow you to finish off your beading designs neatly and easily or create a floating-like effect on beading designs, holding beads in specific places.
 Simply slide one of these little metal tubes onto your thread before threading on a jump ring, then slide your thread back through the crimp and squeeze closed using a pair of crimping pliers.
 You can make your crimps look like a little bead and become part of your design using magical crimping pliers.

 Devcon Epoxy glue- Our favourite glue for making jewellery at Kernowcraft and most recommended glue for setting stones in jewellery settings.
 An epoxy glue consists of two liquids that need to be mixed together before using.
 It’s a super strong and long lasting glue.